 Switzerland

 ISO 20022 funds road map for CH – still an issue to go forward.
-All major distributors implement MX not earlier than first half 2014 – but they will do the investment even though there is still no real business case for MX!
-But CH regards the implementation of MX as maintenance project because of the change to the FIN standard in 2015 November.
-In the last year have defined the market practice for 16 MXs, it’s a distributor orientated MP, it supports the MT migration.
-Issues such as how pre-payment, side pocket and gated redemption are supported have been discussed.
+It is expected that all major distributors will be able to implement MX but not earlier than first half 2014 – they will have to do the investment even though there is still no real business case for MX! but the Swiss Commission for Finanial Standardisation recommends to all impacted Swiss market participants to regard the implementation of MX as a SWIFT standards maintenance project because of the disabling of the MT Fund Templates in the FIN service as part of the SWIFT Standards release by November 2015.
+In the last year SCFS has defined the Swiss market practice for 16 MXs, it’s a distributor orientated MP, it supports the MT migration.
+MT usage specificities such as how pre-payment, side pocket and gated redemption are supported have been discussed.
 If narrative is used in the MT, then will continue to take a similar approach with MX otherwise it is impossible to find a common solutions.
-Very intense work with good participation (up to 18 in each meeting), there have been nine workshops.
-The work has resulted in in changes required in setr messages.
-CH have not used MyStandards – at time it wasn’t available and so have been using the GEFFEG tool and intended to continue using GEFFEG for the CH market practice – it has better support and better functionality than MyStandards.
+Very intense work with good participation (up to 18 in each meeting), there have been eight workshop days over the last year.
+The work has resulted in changes required in setr messages.
+CH have not used MyStandards – at the time it wasn’t available and so have been using the GEFFEG tool and intend to continue using GEFFEG for the CH market practice – it has better support and better functionality than MyStandards.
 But will publish on MyStandards as soon as possible but want to be able to upload/export from the GEFFEG environment into MyStandards.
 Discussions on this are on-going with SWIFT.

 Want to agree on investor restriction categories in the CH market in the funds area.
 Everyone is doing this individually.
-In discussion with the CH data provider
+In discussion at SCFS with the CH data provider.

 CH ISSUES – mixed funds, securities accounts – process funds and securities in same application .. creates problems when there is a funds specific implementation and another for the securities …Food for thought … particularly for transfers.
 A typical client is serviced for equity and bond not just funds.